 For all that other stuff, you must be properly shod!

 – Work Boots

 If you are used to buying overstock shoes from outlets, your first pair of homestead work boots will send you into sticker shock.
 They can run between $120-200 for a decent pair.
 As a bonafide cheapskate, I can tell you, though, that is money well spent.

-A good pair of work boots will last you two years on the homestead.
-Or, you can buy about ten pairs of non-quality work boots and be uncomfortable while wearing them.
-Also, choosing boots that slip on rather than lace up will save you tons of time going and in and out of the house!
+A good pair of work boots will last you 2 years on the homestead.
+Or, you can buy about 10 pairs of non-quality work boots and be uncomfortable while wearing them.
+Also, choosing boots that slip on rather than lace-up will save you lots of time going and in and out of the house!

 The Muck Boot is sort of the standard of footwear for anyone doing farm-type work.
 They have multiple styles for different conditions.